Chipotle Beef and Bean Chili

 - Heat the oil in a large Dutch oven over medium-high heat.

 - Transfer the browned meat to the Dutch oven.
-Sprinkle the spices over the meat and stir well.
+Sprinkle the spices and the garlic over the meat and stir well.

-- Bring to a boil, reduce heat to low, partially cover and simmer, stirring occasionally for 1 hour.
+- Bring to a boil, reduce heat to low, and simmer, stirring occasionally for 1 to 1 1/2 hours.

 - Serve with garnishes of choice: Cheese, tortilla chips, sour cream, cilantro, jalapeno, avocado, onion/scallion and lime wedges.